Bilbo101010/Assignment-1-personal-profile/README.md

 <h3> Motivation behind the project</h3>

 <p> Virtual reality headsets are becoming common place amongst pc users looking for that extra bit of immersion.
-In 2019 alone there have been 6million virtual reality headset sold worldwide.
+In 2019 alone there have been 6million virtual reality headset sold worldwide (Statista 2019).
 I, personally use an Oculus Rift whenever I race on my simulator, it is an amazing experience inside the headset, but it can be a very awkward experience when trying to interface with factors that are outside the virtual environment.
 I want to make the user experience better by making the transition from virtual world to real world a little simpler as my experience has shown, it is not just a case of once the headset is on, the real world can't interact with the user, it is just a surprise when it does. <p>

 <h3> Description </h3>